timothyhahn/jeeveshikedthepct/src/routes/chapters/06-chapter-6.md

 The next morning I felt better, and we climbed down the Golden Staircase to the King River.
 As we started our climb to Muir Pass, we chanced the freezing water to swim in the river for a bit.
 The rest of the climb to Muir Pass was long and strenuous, with both of us needing to stop for the occasional break.
-About 4 miles from the top, near mid-afternoon, we reached a beautiful meadow and felt tempted to stop, but we instead decidedto send it.
+About 4 miles from the top, near mid-afternoon, we reached a beautiful meadow and felt tempted to stop, but we instead decided to send it.

 Snow completely covered the final mile to the top, making it hard to find the trail.
 Several times I post-holed through snow to nearly fall into the icy river below.
 Thankfully, another group of hikers, including one named Bandit, was always